uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec08.md

----
-starttime: "Oct 20, 2021 16:05"
-subtitle: Iterative solution of linear equations
+# Lecture 8: Iterative solutions of linear equations
-title: Lecture 8
----

-# Direct methods
+## Direct methods

 -   Gaussian elimination and LU factorisation are characterised as **direct** methods.